johnhenry/make-numbers-iterable/readme.md

 ### <a name="implementation:paste"></a>Paste

-You can paste it into a console to see this proposal it in action.
+You can paste the following code into a console:

 ```javascript
 Object.defineProperty(